EyeCare Optical

 • Never share eye cosmetics or other personal eye care items.

-Conjunctivitis is no more contagious than the common cold, so it’s usually okay to return to work, school or childcare if you’re unable to take time off — just be sure stay consistent in your good hygiene practices.
+Conjunctivitis is no more contagious than the common cold, so it’s usually okay to return to work, school, or childcare if you’re unable to take time off – just be sure to stay consistent in your good hygiene practices.